qutang/mhealth-storage-format/filetypes.md

 ### `sensor` file

-> Store raw numerical or categorical sensor data in high or low sampling frequency.
+> Store raw numerical sensor data in high or low sampling frequency.

 > User can add their own `sensor type` to define new `senosr` data file format.